Political row brewing if Ireland loses its appeal on Apple

 Political

-From the start this has all been intensely political and it will be interesting to see how the EU’s general court deals with this. in its judgement.
+From the start this has all been intensely political and it will be interesting to see how the EU’s general court deals with this in its judgment.

 Remember that the European Commission decision happened three years after Apple chief executive Tim Cook appeared before a US Senate committee where details of the company’s tax planning were examined in the kind of detail never seen before.
 Cook said that Apple’s actions were at all times legal,